 Most bone fractures occur when a bone suffers severe trauma, such as hard blow, fall or other injurious event.
-Bone-weakening diseases may also promote bone fractures without trauma, especially in bones affected by osteoporosis, rheumatoid arthritis or lupus.
+Bone-weakening diseases may also promote bone fractures without trauma, especially in bones affected by osteoporosis, or lupus.
 Symptoms of a possible fractured bone include:

 - Visible deformity of the bone